okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### HTTP Status Code

 You need to return an HTTP status code with your response.
 Typically, your service should return an HTTP status code of 200 (OK).
 In inline hook types that support empty responses, HTTP status code 204 (No Content) needs to be provided when sending an empty response.

+#### Do Not Use HTTP Status Code to Return Information

 Do not use the HTTP status code to return information to Okta regarding problems your service has detected in the data; use an error object sent in the JSON payload of the response.
 HTTP error codes should not be used unless your service could not parse the request from Okta.

 ### JSON Payload Objects